cocoa-xu/debug_nif/README.md

                                Currenly, the only valid value is `xcode`.
     --generate-out=DIR         Save generated file to the given directory.
     --generate-overwrite=[yN]  Overwrite existing generated files.
 Default is no.
+    --mix-project-root=ROOT    Specify mix project root.
+Default is the cwd path when execute this escript.
 ```